Multi-Source Causal Inference Using Control Variates: Introduction

-The problem of combining multiple datasets to estimate causal effects has attracted much recent research interest given the strong practical incentives, especially combining datasets from observational and experimental sources~\citep{colnet2020causal,rosenfeld2017predicting,rosenman2018propensity,rosenman2020combining, kallus2018removing}, where the observational data may suffer from hidden confounders and certain missing data. \citet{cannings2019correlation} propose new estimators by combining datasets with complete cases and further observations with missing values, in order to improve on the performance of the complete-case estimator; \citet{yang2020combining} propose estimators by combining a main dataset with unmeasured confounders and a smaller validation dataset with supplementary information on these confounders.
-Their technique is based on constructing multiple error-prone estimators that are transportable across the main and validation datasets.
+\paragraph{Related work.} The problem of combining multiple datasets to estimate causal effects has attracted much recent research interest given the strong practical incentives, especially combining datasets from observational and experimental sources~\citep{colnet2020causal,rosenfeld2017predicting,rosenman2018propensity,rosenman2020combining, kallus2018removing}, where the observational data may suffer from hidden confounders and complex patterns of missing data. \citet{yang2020combining} propose estimators by combining a main dataset with unmeasured confounders and a smaller validation dataset with supplementary information on these confounders; \citet{cannings2019correlation} propose new estimators by combining datasets with complete cases and further observations with missing values, in order to improve on the performance of the complete-case estimator; Their technique is based on constructing multiple error-prone estimators that are transportable across the main and validation datasets.
 In fact, their ``error-prone estimators'' are used to design one particular choice of control variates in our setting.
 However, their estimators rely on the identifiability of the ATE in observational data, and therefore do not handle selection bias.

 Selection bias is induced by preferential selection of data points, and it is often governed by unknown factors that can interact with treatments, outcomes and their consequences.
 Operationally, selection bias cannot be easily eliminated by random sampling.
 There have been extensive studies on methods that deal with mitigating certain selection biases in observational studies. \citet{bareinboim2012controlling} discuss graphical and algebraic methods, and derive a general condition together with a procedure for recovering the odds ratio under selection bias.
 They also propose using instrumental variables for the removal of selection bias in the presence of confounding bias. \citet{zhang2008completeness} studies special cases in which selection bias can be detected even from the observations, as captured by a non-chordal undirected graphical component. \citet{robins2000marginal} and \citet{hernan2004structural} propose epidemiological methods that assume knowledge of the probability of selection given treatment, which can be estimated from data in certain cases.